lumunge/100-days-of-code/README.md

 # 100 DAYS OF CODE

-A repository to keep track of my roadmap to being a more knowledgeable developer
+A repository to keep track of my roadmap to being a better programmer.

 # My inspiration comes from this guide: